Harlan Lewis: Other species

 Lewis' first publication was with Carl Epling in 1940 which covered the distributions of three species pairs in Californian chaparral and coastal sage scrub communities.
 In this paper he shows his first interest in plant distributions as they relate to speciation.
 His next publications with Epling followed in 1942.
 One was taxonomic in nature, and concerned itself with the genus Monarda in the Lamiaceae.
-His second paper in 1942 concerned itself with the distributions of the chaparral and coastal sage scrub communities in cis-montane California, and they concluded that these two communities had their centers of distribution in San Diego County, and probably entered the Southwestern United States from the North American Pleateau.
+His second paper in 1942 concerned itself with the distributions of the chaparral and coastal sage scrub communities in cis-montane California, and they concluded that these two communities had their centers of distribution in San Diego County, and probably entered the Southwestern United States from the North American Plateau.

 In 1951 Lewis and Snow published a small article on taxonomic problems in Eschscholtzia, and advocated the use of cytogenetics to solve some of its taxonomic problems.
 He apparently never followed up on this work.

 Lewis published on chromosome numbers in Mentzelia (Loasaceae), as well as a taxonomic revision of the genus Trichostema (Lamiaceae) including chromosome counts.

 In 1958 Lewis, Raven and others published on a chromosomal analysis of several taxa in the Onagraceae "because we have been curious to know the pattern of chromosome differentiation in the family," and they concluded that as a result of their analysis the suggested a taxonomic reevaluation of several taxa.

 Lewis and Epling published a paper in 1960 on blue and white flowered polymorphisms in Linanthus parryae (Polemoniaceae).
 The persistence of this polymorphism over time has been a puzzle for many years, and was studied by prominent geneticists such as Sewall Wright and Theodosius Dobzhansky, going back to 1942; and as recently as 2007.
 Epling and Lewis found that the polymorphisms were very stable over a 15-year period, despite changes in plant densities.
 Further, they reported that there was a large seed bank of ungerminated seeds, and these seeds had a variable release from dormancy.
 Consequently, the effective "breeding group" was very large, and that any selective advantage of the flower colors "precluded significant changes in pattern during 15 seasons."

 In an attempt to understand the structure of chromosomes that tends to favor the formation of translocation heterozygotes, Lewis and Raven analayzed metaphase chromosomes from species throughout the Onagraceae, including taxa with and without translocation heterozygotes.
 They found that those genera that had translocation heterozygotes all had metaphase chromosomes with particular characteristics.

 In 1964 Lewis published an extensive analysis of species in the genus Gayophytum (Onagraceae) distributed in the western U.S. and Chile.
-Their analysis included morhology, cytogenetics, ecology, and taxonomy.
+Their analysis included morphology, cytogenetics, ecology, and taxonomy.